 component cannot be further specialized.

-Root indicates the node
+Root indicates the node can have

 Text box.
 Lists any component that generalizes this component.

 Text area.
 Lists any derived components, i.e those for which this component is a generalization.

 Text area.
 Lists outgoing dependencies.
 Button 1 double click navigates to the dependency.

 Text area.
 Lists incoming dependencies.
 Button 1 double click navigates to the dependency.

 Text box.
 Lists any residents (see Section 23.4, “Component”) designed to be deployed on this type of node.

 Button 1 double click navigates to the selected entry.